samyouel/github-asana-sync/README.md

 * `notify-pr-approved` to add a comment to the Asana task when the PR has been approved
 * `notify-pr-merged` to complete the Asana task when a PR has been merged
 * `check-pr-membership` checks the PR sender membership in the organisation that owns the repo
+* `add-asana-commit-comment` adds a Commit comment to the Asana task with the link to the Pull Request
-* `add-asana-comment` adds a comment to the Asana task with the link to the Pull Request
+* `add-asana-pr-comment` adds a PR comment to the Asana task with the link to the Pull Request
 * `add-task-asana-project` adds a task to a project / section in Asana
 * `create-asana-pr-task` to create a task in Asana based on the Github Pull Request
 * `get-latest-repo-release` to find the latest release version of a Github Repository
 * `create-asana-task` to create a task in Asana

 ### Create Asana task from Github Issue
 When a Github Issue has been added, it will create an Asana task with the Issue title, description and link.